Virginia-iGEM/2018-modeling/rivanna.readme.md

 # Rivanna Howto

 Rivanna is UVA's high power computing cluster.
-It has something stupid like over 1000 collective CPU cores, and over one petabyte of collective RAM.
+It has something stupid like over 1000 collective CPU cores, and several terabytes of collective RAM.
 It goes really fast.

 ## How do I access it?